MaggieLu/Web-Project/README.md

 # Web-Project
-First individual Project of course "Programming on the Web", which uses HTML5, CSS, PHP, Bootstrap Many things need to be improved, but it's the first try.
+First individual Project of course "Programming on the Web", which uses HTML5, CSS, PHP, Bootstrap, MAMP Many things need to be improved, but it's the first try.